bRuttaZz/bRuttaZz.github.io/writings/blogs/1.ai-and-tribe/main.md

 2. A cat doesn't have the complex relationships, intelligence, and emotions that a human does, so it seems more "just" to save the human.
 (In comparison.)
 3. ...

-Let me explain this simple solution we've arrived at, based on the idea of **"Tribe selection"**.
+Let me explain this simple solution we've arrived at based on the idea of **"Tribe selection"**.
 <br>When we're in a crisis where we need to choose between two things, we usually do a quick analysis to pick the side that aligns most closely with our tribe mentality.
 Here, we've teamed up with the lady because she is a more suitable member of our tribe, in comparison.
 <br>Why do we behave like this?
 Because all our viewpoints, our laws, our sense of right and wrong, are bound to this tribe mentality of ours.
 That's why, sometimes, it's easy to choose sides in a war between soldiers—if one of them is serving our country, it often doesn’t even matter whether both sides are fighting for the same goal (maybe just expanding or holding onto their land) (I admit, the example is super simplified, but you got the point).